 If you deal with periodic gallbladder attacks, you can take pain relief medication and, possibly, nausea relief medication.
 It’s also possible to prevent more gallbladder attacks with self-care and certain medications.

-The main surgical procedure to treat gallbladder problems is called a cholecystectomy.
+The main surgical procedure used to treat gallbladder problems is called a cholecystectomy.
 Generally, this procedure is performed laparoscopically, but can also be performed as an open procedure.
 The difference between an open and laparoscopic gallbladder removal is the intensity of the procedure.

 Open surgeries require more invasive processes to remove the gallbladder.
 In contrast, a laparoscopic procedure uses minimally invasive devices inserted into small incisions to remove the gallbladder.
 Regardless of which procedure you receive, you will be under general anesthesia for your comfort and to keep you pain-free.